Dynamic Facility Location under Cumulative Customer Demand: Formulation Tightness

 \section{Formulation Tightness}

-We present here the proof of Theorem~\ref{thm:tightness}.
+We present here the proof of Theorem~1.

-\paragraph{Proof.} Let $\overline{DI}$ and $\overline{SI}$ be the linear relaxations of the DI and SI Formulations, respectively.
-Recall that we employ the linearized version of the SI Formulation presented in Appendix~\ref{apx:linearization}.
-We show that the DI Formulation provides a tighter continuous relaxation than the SI Formulation in two steps.
-First, we prove that the DI Formulation is at least as tight as the SI Formulation by showing that each feasible solution $(\boldsymbol{x}, \boldsymbol{y})$ in $\overline{DI}$ has an equivalent feasible solution $(\boldsymbol{u}, \boldsymbol{c}, \boldsymbol{w}, \boldsymbol{x}, \boldsymbol{y})$ in $\overline{SI}$ with the same objective value.
-Second, we prove that the DI Formulation is strictly tighter than the SI Formulation by providing an example where the optimal objective value of $\overline{DI}$ provides a strictly better bound than the one of $\overline{DI}$ (\ie, closer to the objective value of the optimal integer solution).
+\textbf{Proof.} Let $\overline{DIF}$ and $\overline{SIF}$ be the linear relaxations of the DIF and the SIF, respectively.
+Recall that we employ the linearized version of the SIF presented in Appendix~\ref{apx:linearization}.
+We show that the DIF provides a tighter continuous relaxation than the SIF in two steps.
+First, we prove that the DIF is at least as tight as the SIF by showing that each feasible solution $(\boldsymbol{x}, \boldsymbol{y})$ in the $\overline{DIF}$ has an equivalent feasible solution $(\boldsymbol{u}, \boldsymbol{c}, \boldsymbol{w}, \boldsymbol{x}, \boldsymbol{y})$ in the $\overline{SIF}$ with the same objective value.
+Second, we prove that the DIF is strictly tighter than the SIF by providing an example where the optimal objective value of the $\overline{DIF}$ provides a strictly better bound than the one of the $\overline{DIF}$ (\ie, closer to the objective value of the optimal integer solution).